-National Day of Prayer is annual holiday held on May 5th.
-This holiday Americans are called to pray for their country and loved ones.
+The National Day of Prayer is an annual holiday held on May 5th.
+On this holiday, Americans are called to pray for their country and loved ones.

-The idea of establishing this day was first proposed by the first American President George Washington.
-He suggested that people of different religions could gather in one place, say prays for their country.
-Until 1952, National Day of Prayer wasn’t approved by the US Congress.
+The idea of establishing this day was first proposed by the first American President, George Washington.
+He suggested that people of different religions could gather in one place and say prayers for their country.
+National Day of Prayer was not approved by the US Congress until 1952.

 After this holiday’s approval, people are called to turn to God in words.
-Christians, Catholics, Hindus, Muslims, Jews – Americans of different faiths read prays for their country and loved ones.
+Christians, Catholics, Hindus, Muslims, Jews – all Americans of different faiths read prayers for their country and loved ones.

 National Day of Prayer has several interesting factors:

-- Each year, President of the United States must sign proclamation calling on citizens to pray.
+- Each year, the President of the United States must sign a proclamation calling on citizens to pray.

-- In addition to collective prayers, American people arrange great festive dinners with musical accompaniment dedicated to various prayers for America.
+- Besides collective prayers, American people arrange great festive dinners with musical accompaniment dedicated to various prayers for America.

 When is National Day of Prayer celebrated in 2022?